Punta Sulè: History

 The first recorded ascent to Punta Sulè was carried out by Filippo Vallino on August 16, 1880.

 Access to the summit

 The usual route to Punta Sulè starts from lago di Malciaussia and, after Pian Sulè, reaches the summit following the SW ridge of the mountain.
 While long (around 1,600 metres of vertical drop) this route does not require alpinistic skills but just scrambling.
 In the Italian scale of hiking difficulty is rated EE (Escursionisti Esperti, namely suitable for expert hikers).
-Traverse from Punta Sulè to Monte Lera is considered an alpinistic route, evaluated of PD grade.
+The traverse from Punta Sulè to Monte Lera is considered an alpine route, rated as PD grade.